macmenco/simplesamlphp-dockerized/README.md

 There are a few things that implementors should be aware of.

 ### Browser-based TLS Certificate and Key
 Adapters should generate their own private key and get the CSR signed by a trusted certificate authority.
 The resulting files should be included in the image (directly or mounted to the container at start-up).
-The standard Apache HTTPD TLS config should be configured by:
+The standard Apache HTTPD TLS config can be changed by modifying /etc/httpd/conf.d/ssl.conf.

-1) Copying ssl.conf.template to ssl.conf
-2) Generating a localhost.crt and localhost.key file using openssl
-3) Updating Dockerfile and replacing:
-   RUN rm /etc/httpd/conf.d/ssl.conf
-   COPY ssl.conf.template /etc/httpd/conf.d

-   with

-   COPY ssl.conf /etc/httpd/conf.d
-   COPY localhost.crt /etc/pki/tls/certs
-   COPY localhost.key /etc/pki/tls/private
-4) Rebuilding the image

 ### Logging
 This image does not use the standard Docker logging mechanism, but the native OS-based logging.